 Regardless of the little setbacks, she always found a way back.
 She understood it was a game, and for the right player, there was always a path.
 Her mortal opponents did not understand this, while her fellow players… Well, that was part of the fun, wasn't it?
 Even so, the long-lived Flemeth saw more seasons than most, and had been responsible for eliminating more players than most.
 She knew that the board was longer than the span of just a few warring landscapes, and that strategies crossed backwards and forward through centuries, not decades.
 It was a multi-dimensional arena, and in the end, she intended to be its only survivor.

-These were Flemeth's thoughts as she drifted idly above the burning wreck of the town below her, the heat of the fires so intense that it sent warm updrafts swirling above, which exploded into the cold atmosphere, causing small ripples in the area that pushed and sucked at the air like a dying man.
+These were Flemeth's thoughts as she drifted idly above the burning wreck of the town below her.
 Frail though her human form might be, Flemeth had other shapes at her disposal: the benefits of a long life and thorough study of the world about her.
-Her dragon form did not speak, of course, but her scales were hard and fire resistant, her teeth sharp enough to pierce armor, and her wings strong enough to lift men.
+The heat of the fires were so intense that it sent warm drafts swirling up towards her, which exploded in the cold atmosphere, causing small ripples that pushed and sucked at the air like a dying man.
+The heat would have fried mere mortal beings, but though her dragon form did not speak, her scales were hard and fire resistant, her teeth sharp enough to pierce armor, and her wings strong enough to lift men.
 For her, the fire below was barely enough to tickle her scaled belly.

 The Chasind called her the Witch of the Wilds, the mother of their greatest fears and their darkest nightmares.
 The Chasind tales were useful in driving away others from her door, and the Chasind were not misinformed in their superstition.
 What she was and what she did… well.
 "Witch" was a good enough word for mortal minds to comprehend; few would know of a truer word for her kind, and even fewer to understand a creature who possessed the clarity of sight to pierce between the veils, to see the connections between worlds, between present and the past.
 Such a preternatural premonition had drawn her here, and she could still sense that there was something to be found below like a tickling against the back of her head.
 Waiting.
 Ready.